MikeGuides-creator/mikeguides-blog-v2/_posts/2025-09-24-ai-writing-workshop.md

 What Makes It Different

-The AI Writing Workshop isn't a template library or a set of pre-written promptsâ€”itâ€™s an interactive system that adapts to you.
+The AI Writing Workshop isn't a template library or a set of pre-written prompts, it's an interactive system that adapts to you.

 Interview-style workflow.
 It asks you smart questions about your project.